-CBD is the exception to this rule, especially if it is derived from hemp, due to the fact that it’s non-psychoactive.
+CBD is an exception to this rule, especially if it is derived from hemp, due to the fact that it’s non-psychoactive.

-However, the TSA also makes it quite clear that they don’t have time to individually test all your CBD products.
+However, the TSA is quite clear that they don’t have time or resources to individually test all your CBD products.
 “TSA’s screening procedures are focused on security and are designed to detect potential threats to aviation and passengers,” the TSA states.
 “Accordingly, TSA security officers do not search for marijuana or other illegal drugs, but if any illegal substances are discovered during security screening, TSA will refer the matter to a law enforcement officer.”

-Officially, the DEA (Drug Enforcement Administration) and the FDA (Food & Drug Administration) does not consider hemp-derived CBD to be the same as marijuana-derived CBD, however, this is not exactly a clear-cut policy.
+Officially, the DEA (Drug Enforcement Administration) and the FDA (Food & Drug Administration) do not classify hemp-derived CBD in the same category as marijuana-derived CBD, however, this is not exactly a clearly defined policy.

 As long as the THC content in your CBD product is below 0.3%, you should be fine.
 Check the label of your product to be absolutely certain it is within the legal limit.
-Reputable CBD brands usually provide a clear understanding of the contents within their products.
+Reputable CBD brands usually provide a clear understanding of the ingredients and potency within their products.